NUbots/NUbots/modules/input/AudioFileInput/README.md

 ## Usage

 AudioFileInput opens the audio file specified in its configuration file.
-It then emits a `messages::SoundChunkSettings` containing the sound file's sample rate, bit depth and the number of samples that will be in each sound chunk.
+It then emits a `message::SoundChunkSettings` containing the sound file's sample rate, bit depth and the number of samples that will be in each sound chunk.

-Once running, the module regularly emits buffers of audio samples in `messages::SoundChunk` objects.
+Once running, the module regularly emits buffers of audio samples in `message::SoundChunk` objects.
 The number of chunks to emit per second is set by the `CHUNKS_PER_SECOND` constant, which is currently set to 100 (producing 100 10ms chunks per second).